kurianvarkey/kapi-simple-router/readme.md

 # Setup
 This application is setup to run with PHP 8.2.
-If the php version is below that, it won't run and will show an error.
+If the php version is below that, it show an error.

 ## Getting Started